stanley-fork/DaC-LLM/README.md

 ]
 ```

-You can create the json file with out generator.
+You can create the json file with our generator.
 You only need to change to config.json file to use this program.
 ```
 python dac.py
 ```